Markov Assumption

 where:

-• is the count of the word sequence .
+- is the count of the word sequence from .

-• is the count of the preceding word .
+- is the count of the preceding words .

 What if either are 0?

-Often, with larger contexts / corpuses, you either denominator or numerator will be zero.
+Often, with larger contexts / corpuses, either your denominator or numerator will be zero.
 We need to (similarly to Naive Bayes) add smoothing.
 How?
 Couple ways:

 1. Backoff Smoothing